Xiaomi 12 review: Return of the king?

 Xiaomi 12 review: Display

-The front of the phone is mostly bezel free, with slim black bars situated around the circumference of the screen.
-The small 32MP selfie camera isn’t all that noticeable, either, and this is a simple hole-punch affair located at the top-middle of the display.
+The front of the phone is mostly bezel-free, with slim black bars situated around the circumference of the screen.
+The small 32MP selfie camera isn’t all that noticeable, either, and is a simple hole-punch affair located at the top-middle of the display.

 The good news is that the Xiaomi 12 shares the maximum 120Hz refresh rate of the Pro, although this is set to automatically adjust on a per-app basis by default.
 You can lock the screen to either 60Hz or 120Hz in the phone’s display settings if you prefer.